dinaomidvartehrani/Adult-Census-Income-Analysis/README.md

 ## Dataset
 The data is the Adult Census Income dataset from Kaggle.
 It contains approximately 48,842 instances, each with 15 features and a target variable indicating income level.
-The features cover a broad spectrum of demographic and work-related information.
+The features cover a broad spectrum of demographic and work-related information. here is the link to the Kaggle where you can find this dataset and download it. https://www.kaggle.com/datasets/uciml/adult-census-income?resource=download; however you could find the sample test dataset which is the csv file on our github.

 ## Models